 There are seemingly dozens of worthwhile waterfalls located in and around the rice terraced villages of Tete Batu.
-Unfortunately, I didn’t have enough time to visit all of these waterfalls on this trip.
+Unfortunately, I didn't have enough time to visit all of these waterfalls on this trip.
 However, I did visit Air Terjun Tibu Bunter (Tete Batu).
-This shares the same name as another waterfall on this list of waterfalls in Lombok, however is completely dry in the dry season.
+This shares the same name as another waterfall on this list of Lombok waterfalls, however is completely dry in the dry season.

-After seeing photos of this and other waterfalls in Lombok during the wet season, it’s convinced me to revisit this amazing island and see them in full-force for myself
+After seeing photos of this and other waterfalls on Lombok during the wet season, it's convinced me to revisit this amazing island and see them in full-force for myself

-Where Should I Stay to See the Waterfalls in Lombok?
+Where Should I Stay to See the Waterfalls on Lombok?

-Below I’ve listed a few of the best accommodation options to make the most of your waterfall trips in Lombok.
+Below I've listed a few of the best accommodation options to make the most of your waterfall trips on Lombok.

 Where to Stay in North Lombok - Senaru or Sembalun